-A major change for self-managing landlords: New Renters’ Rights Act powers start on 27 December 2025
+A major change for self-managing landlords: New Renters’ Rights Act powers started on 27 December 2025

 Estate agent meeting with a couple in a modern living room, representing landlord support ahead of new Renters’ Rights Act compliance changes.

 Running a tenancy independently has always been straightforward when everything is under control.
 You deal with tasks as they come up and keep the property moving.
-But from 27 December 2025, the expectations behind that routine are set to change.
+Now that 27 December 2025 has passed, the expectations behind that routine have changed.

-That date marks the start of the next phase of the Renters’ Rights Act, allowing councils to request key tenancy documents from the past 12 months from anyone who has been involved with managing the tenancy.
+That date marked the start of the next phase of the Renters’ Rights Act 2025, allowing councils to request key tenancy documents from the past 12 months from anyone involved in managing a tenancy.
 For anyone who self-manages, this means ensuring every key document is complete, correctly stored and easy to access.

-Hunters is helping landlords understand exactly what this change involves and how to stay ahead of it.
+Hunters is helping landlords understand exactly what this change involves and how to stay on top of it.

 What councils may ask landlords to provide

-When the new powers begin, local councils will be able to request tenancy documents held within the last 12 months to confirm legal duties were met.
+Now that the new powers are in force, local councils can request tenancy documents from the last 12 months to confirm legal duties were met.

 This may include: